bluematt/textual-musicplayer/README.md

 ## Sample audio

 [Sample music files](https://www.soundhelix.com/audio-examples) used in the development of this app were downloaded from [SoundHelix](https://www.soundhelix.com/).
-Copyright for these belongs to the appropriate artist.
+Copyright for these belongs to the appropriate artist(s).

 If you don't have any music to hand, pop these in `./demo_music` to get started.